study-czx/EDeepDTI/README.md

 3.2  Process of datasets (datasets_DTI/)
 ------
- We placed the useful data obtained from the raw data in the 'datasets_DTI/processed_data' folder and the final generated dataset and its features in the 'datasets_DTI/datasets' folder.
+ We placed the useful data obtained from the raw data in the 'datasets_DTI/processed_data' folder and the final generated dataset and its features in the 'datasets_DTI/datasets' folder.<br>
+ （1）Run `Get_DDI.R` to get drug-drug interactions from `full database.xml`.

 #### The detailed steps to obtain positive samples of the DrugBank dataset and positive and negative samples of the CPI dataset are as follows:
 In `main_data.py`.<br>